kubevirt/monitoring/runbooks/CDINotReady.md

 ## Meaning

-This alert fires when the containerized data importer (CDI) is in a degraded
+This alert fires when the Containerized Data Importer (CDI) is in a degraded
 state:

 - Not progressing